bnbullock/Plotly/README.md

 ## Project Overview

-Our Client has asked us to take an existing UFO website that performs searches based on a single criteria and expand it to filter on multiple criteria.
+Our Client has asked us to take bacterial sample data taken from the belly button of different volunteers and chart the data on an individualized basis.
+We are challenged to produce a dashboard that can select different individuals by their ID designation and produce 3 associated charts that depicts the bacterial and washing frequency as identified in the data.
+We will be able to see the individual demographics, top 10 bacterial cultures found, bacterial cultures per sample and a gauge chart that shows a fixed value of washing frequency.
+Our client is hoping to be able to visually draw conclusions based on the dashboard presentation and by being able to navigate seemlessly amongst the different individuals who provided samples for testing.

 - Deliverables:
   1. Horizantal bar chart displaying the top 10 bacterial species (OTU's)